About

 Having been part of Ireland’s successful Junior World Cup side in 2012, Iain was tipped for a big future on the international stage.
 Senior recognition duly followed with Iain making his Test debut against South Africa in November of the same year.
 He continues to be a key member of the Irish squad, reaching his 50th cap during the Rugby World Cup in Japan.

-A member of the Grand Slam winning team of 2018, Iain was also part of the British & Irish Lions squads that traveled to New Zealand in 2017 and South Africa in 2021.
+A member of the Grand Slam winning teams of 2018 and 2023, Iain was also part of the British & Irish Lions squads that travelled to New Zealand in 2017 and South Africa in 2021.

 Maura